inmagik/contento/docs/concepts.rst

 A **page** is a logical grouping of contents with the following traits:

-- has an "label" used to identify the label
+- has an "label" used to identify the page
 - an optional language
 - an optional key used for versioning and publishing workflows
-- has its own **slug** that contributes at building the page_url and for passing parameters to its own renderers
+- has its own **url** that contributes at building the partial_url and for passing parameters to its own renderers
 - a page has one or more **regions** where pieces of content can be added.
   Available regions are defined by the **page_template**